Thorns Of The Invoker | Crusader | Group | Solo | Push | A-tier

 Concept In RGK version of this build all our equipped items stay the same, only two items the cube change.
 We drop Akarat's Awakening to get The Furnace.
 Instead of resetting our cooldowns with blocks, we now just stack as much CDR as possible.
 Leoric's Crown in the armor slot helps with that.
 Since we no longer need to block, we drop Provoke for Bombardment to activate Thorns of the Invoker(4) Bonus.
 We switch the rune on Laws of Valor from Unstoppable Force for Critical to buff the damage of our Trash Killer.

 Gameplay In the rift, use your Laws of Valor Critical on your Trash Killer's DPS rotation.
 You can also put some damage on the Elites, if you manage to get close to them.
-On the boss, you just need hold down Punish and activate your buffs in sync with your Convention of Elements.
+On the boss, you just need hold down Slash and activate your buffs in sync with your Convention of Elements.
 Iron Skin and Laws of Valor at the start of every Physical and Akarat's Champion at the start of every other Physical.

 Setups If you are struggling to stay alive you have several options: you can give up the Attack Speed roll on the necklace to get Stone Gauntlets in the cube.
 You can change Finery to Long Arm of the Law and Critical to Unstoppable Force.
 Finally you can switch to Akarat's Champion Prophet.
 Each of these changes will cost you 12-25% DPS but hey, it's better than dying!